ta0kira/zeolite/README.md

 Java and C++.
 They *are not* called "classes", just to avoid confusion about semantic differences with Java and C++.

+All type-category names start with an uppercase letter and contain only letters and digits.

 All procedures and data live inside `concrete` type categories.
 Every program must have at least one `concrete` category with the procedure to be executed when the program is run.